sea-bass/advent-of-code-2022/NOTES.md

 Sadly, the reading didn't seem to have taken effect because my puzzle solution was abysmal and it took me 2.5 whole hours to do it all... even with some help getting pointed to the `Vec::split_off()` function.
 Overall, not pleased with my puzzle solving skills today.

+On the more positive side, I did implement my first structs today which was good practice to how Rust does abstraction.
+Excited to do more with enums going forward -- not just being better about handling the existing ones better (right now I've just sort of been spamming `unwrap()` under the assumption that the data is there), but creating my own enums to help do my bidding for the remaining puzzles.

+Another observation is that there is a lot of copypasta between parts of the same day.
+So going forward I may consider reusing the same file and adding arguments to toggle which part is being run.
+Should be good practice.